cyh5272/avm/README.md

 form of a makefile build is the following:

 ~~~
-    $ cmake path/to/aom
+    $ cmake path/to/avm
     $ make
 ~~~

-The above will generate a makefile build that produces the AV1 library and applications for the current host system after the make step completes successfully.
+The above will generate a makefile build that produces the AVM library and applications for the current host system after the make step completes successfully.
 The compiler chosen varies by host platform, but a general rule
 applies: On systems where cc and c++ are present in $PATH at the time CMake is